maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/15-kern-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-The Kern County Elections Division offers its website and the [Application for Vote-by-Mail Ballot in Español/Spanish](https://elections.co.kern.ca.us/forms/permvotebymail.pdf).
+The Kern County Elections Division offers its [website](https://www.kernvote.com/Voting/) and the [Application for Vote-by-Mail Ballot in Español/Spanish](https://elections.co.kern.ca.us/forms/permvotebymail.pdf).
 The Sample Ballot you receive in the mail has an Español/Spanish translation.

-Tagalog/Filipino, and हिन्दी /Hindi language assistance is provided at designated polling locations.

-For more language assistance, view the [Kern County Elections Office page](https://elections.co.kern.ca.us/Voting) on getting language assistance or call (661) 868-3590.
+Every polling site in Kern County is assigned a bilingual Spanish-speaking Election Officer to help Spanish-speaking voters if needed.
+They will be wearing identification to let voters know they speak Spanish.
+Every precinct has a written copy of the voting materials in Spanish.

+Some poll sites in Kern County have bilingual speakers in Tagalog, Ilocano and Panjabi to help voters as needed.
+These poll sites also have materials in Tagalog, Ilocano and Panjabi.

+The Elections Division has a multi-language help desk who can answer questions by phone at (661) 868-3590.